vamoslab/ITS-LiteratureArchive/README.md

 3. **Submit a Pull Request**: Describe your additions or changes briefly and clearly.

 Your contributions will help keep this repository up-to-date and valuable for the research community.

 ---

-## **🤝 Acknowledgements**

-This repository is inspired by the efforts of the global **Intelligent Transportation Systems (ITS)** research community.
-We acknowledge and appreciate the authors, institutions, and contributors whose work has been referenced here.
-Your groundbreaking research continues to drive advancements in traffic data analysis and ITS applications.

-Special thanks to all future contributors for helping this archive grow and serve as a valuable resource.

----